networkservicemesh/deployments-k8s/examples/heal/dataplane-interrupt/README.md

 # Dataplane Interruption

-This example shows that NSM not only checks that control plane is fine (NSMgr, Registry, etc), but also catches that dataplane is interrupted and performs healing when it's restored.
+This example shows that NSM not only checks that control plane is fine (NSMgr, Registry, etc), but also catches that data plane is interrupted and performs healing when it's restored.

 NSC and NSE are using the `kernel` mechanism to connect with each other.